 According to the CBC leadership, the CBC presented President Trump with ‘first 100 days’ and longer-term policy solutions for the African-American community and now the ball is in his court to implement them.”

 At the FAU we think that our $5T BlackFolksPlan is the answer for the 40M Americans who are decendent of Americas slavery and the 47M of us for face racism in the USA and today on his President Trumps 100th day in office we will present the plan to Exeutive Branch Offices and the US State Department as a unsolicted proposal.
-Then we will work with all through May 25th 2017 on the 9th Version.
+Then we will work with all through November 28th 2017 on the 10th Version.
+In this version we will ask for the buy in from CBC members and their allies.

 Peace in the Hood; Jobs in the Hood; this time we leave no one behind.